-Dr. Tamara Shiner MD PhD MRCP
+Dr. Tamara Shiner MBChB PhD MRCP

-Dr Tamara Shiner is Senior Neurologist specializing in Parkinson's disease and Cognitive Neurology at the Neurological Institute of the Tel Aviv Sourasky Medical Center ('Ichilov').
-Dr Shiner is Head of the Service for Frontal Neurological syndromes and Dementia with Lewy Bodies.
-She is also a Senior Lecturer (Associate Professor) at the Sackler School of Medicine and the Sagol School of Neurosciences in Tel Aviv University.
+Dr Tamara Shiner is a Senior Neurologist and the head of the service for advanced treatments in Alzheimer's disease at the Tel Aviv Medical Center.
+In addition she is a specialist in the Movement Disorders Unit.
+Dr Shiner specializes in the treatment of Alzheimer's disease, Parkinson's disease and associated disorders, Lewy body disease and other dementias.
+She is also a Senior Lecturer (Associate Professor) at the Faculty of Medical & Health Sciences and the Sagol School of Neurosciences in Tel Aviv University.
 Prior to this time, Dr. Shiner was a Neurologist in a number of leading London hospitals, including the National Hospital for Neurology and Neurosurgery, London ('Queen Square').

 For questions and more information, please leave details and we will get back to you as soon as possible